 5G is … still here

 As you might expect, the Snapdragon 888 supports 5G.
-But the way it supports 5G is a little different than last year, and that could have an impact on other things.
+But the way it supports

 The Snapdragon 888 has Qualcomm’s Snapdragon X60 5G modem, and it’s integrated into the chipset, unlike the X55 that could be used in conjunction with the Snapdragon 865.
 That means that it could make the Snapdragon 888 a little cheaper for phone makers, but more importantly for you, it should cut down on the space necessary for the combined chipset inside the phone, which could be used for a larger battery or other components.
-It also has theoretical improvements in battery usage when actively transmitting data over 5G, which is always welcomed.
+It also has theoretical improvements in battery usage when actively transmitting data over

 A.I. across all areas